November 19, 2009

 photo by Styrous®

 Earlier this month I was invited to photograph Terry Riley's PIPE DREAMS concert at the Berkeley Art Museum.
 It was a pipe dream come true for me since he has been one of my inspirations in my sound designs ever since I first heard his album, A Rainbow in Curved Air, in the late 60's.
+The complete Rainbow track can be heard on YouTube.

 The gallery partitions on the main floor that had been put in place many years ago were removed restoring the museum, designed by San Francisco architect, Mario Ciampi, to its original, wide-open configuration; so, the resulting acoustics were sensational. it was not only a grand event but a spacious one!